 Most of us don’t need to read statistics on drug costs; prices have gone up for sure.
 But there are some things you can do to reduce costs:

 Urgent-care centers are usually far less expensive than emergency rooms and often cheaper than a doctor’s office.
 According to Cigna, a health insurer, the average emergency room visit costs $1,757 compared with $153 for an urgent-care center.
 (Kiplinger’s Personal Finance, November 2017).

 However, that said, there can be a wide spectrum of quality among urgent-care centers and the doctors serving within those centers.
 Do a bit of sleuthing to identify the best centers near you and always make sure in advance that they accept your health insurance.

 Radiology fees for the same procedure may also vary significantly, without any difference in the quality of service.
 Shop around for the best price.
-Costs for an MRI can fluctuate by a couple thousand dollars, according to one study.
+Costs for an MRI can fluctuate by a couple of thousand dollars, according to one study.

 For example, an abdominal MRI at one facility cost $4,458 out-of-pocket, while another local facility charged $672 for the same procedure.
-Independent radiology centers often charge less then hospitals, even though the same radiologist may be reading the x-rays.
+Independent radiology centers often charge less than hospitals, even though the same radiologist may be reading the x-rays.

 How much did you pay when you last visited your doctor?
 Have you had any incidents with overcharging?
 Are you cautious when it comes to medical bills?
 Please share any valuable lessons you have learned.